Bankeybiharidassa/directus/docs/architecture.md

 redirects users back to `/core/<role>` dashboards.
 CLI scripts under `CRM/scripts/` mirror GUI operations as documented in `CRM/AGENTS.md`.

+## Multi-Tenant Authentication

+Each tenant is represented by a Directus role and associated database schema.
+The `nucleus-auth` extension issues JWTs scoped to the tenant so requests are routed to the correct schema.
+Admin users can switch tenants via a custom header `X-Nucleus-Tenant` which the backend verifies against their permissions.

 ## Planned Authentication Flow

 1. Users visit `/auth/login` served by the Node.js service.